AidaDSP/AidaDSP.github.io/aida_dsp_arduino_shield.md

 > > Now you're ready to code a sketch that communicates with the DSP in real time to control its algorithm using [Aida DSP official Arduino API library](https://github.com/AidaDSP/AidaDSP/tree/master/Software/Libraries).

 3. Create!
-> > Basically you can manage your UI (user interface: buttons, faders, etc.) with Arduino and then let the DSP do the whole hard work of processing audio with superb quality.
+> > Basically you can manage your UI (user interface: buttons, faders, etc.) with Arduino and then let the DSP do the whole hard work of processing audio.
 For example you can use the DSP to generate a sine tone and change its frequency and amplitude with a pot wired to Arduino's analog input.
 Check out our [examples](https://github.com/AidaDSP/AidaDSP/tree/master/Software/Examples) on Github!

 ### Typical applications
 - 1st and 2nd order equalizers with adjustable f, Q, gain